brainstormforce/bb-bootstrap-alerts/readme.md

 == Installation ==

+1. Be sure that you have the [Beaver Builder Plugin](https://goo.gl/rYCvGw) installed and activated.

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.

-1. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress

-1. Find this module in `Page Builder` -> `Add Content` -> `Advance Modules` -> `BB Bootstrap Alerts`
+4. Find this module in `Page Builder` -> `Add Content` -> `Advance Modules` -> `BB Bootstrap Alerts`

 == Changelog ==